Leleat/AGodotCodeSnippetPlugin/README.md

 *New:*

+- bugfix: position of the choice popup when there is no scrollbar appears now correctly (or at least at a better position)
+- ~~multiple tabstops will cause the error *modules/gdscript/gdscript_tokenizer.cpp:1129 - Condition "tk_rb[ofs].type != TK_IDENTIFIER" is true.
+Returned: StringName()*.
+It does not hinder the functionality though.~~ fixed
 - activating a dropdown choice will now jump to the next tabstop
 - ~~"Esc"-aping the dropdown choice options without changing the placeholder will mess up the formatting of the snippet.~~ workaround implemented
 - ~~The position of the dropdown options isn't right.
 I need a better way to position it.~~ fixed; needs more testing for different resolutions though.

-*Known issues:*
-- multiple tabstops will cause the error *modules/gdscript/gdscript_tokenizer.cpp:1129 - Condition "tk_rb[ofs].type != TK_IDENTIFIER" is true.
-Returned: StringName()*.
-It does not hinder the functionality though.

 **Installation**: